MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P12-Updating-View-Controllers/content.md

 $ git push
 ```

-# Feedback and Review
+# Feedback and Review - 2 minutes

+**We promise this won't take longer than 2 minutes!**

 Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://goo.gl/forms/Lf2pJt1sjfJZF8VZ2)

-# Challenges
+# Stretch Challenges

-If you're still hungry for more, here are some extra challenges to improve upon your product:
+If you're still hungry for more, here are some stretch challenges to improve upon your product:

 >[challenge]
 >